json-api/json-api/faq/index.md

 ## <a href="#what-is-the-meaning-of-json-apis-version" id="what-is-the-meaning-of-json-apis-version" class="headerlink"></a> What is the meaning of JSON:API's version?

-Now that JSON:API has reached a stable version 1.0, it will always be backwards compatible using a _never remove, only add_ strategy.
+Following JSON:API's first stable version (1.0), it will always be backwards compatible using a _never remove, only add_ strategy.

 A version is maintained in order to: